A Short History of Preserving Seafood

 On The Origins of Sushi

 After World War Two, the stalls were shut down and moved indoors, to more sanitary conditions.
 More formal seating was later provided (the first iterations were merely an indoor version of the outdoor stalls) and sushi changed from ‘fast food’ to a true dining experience.
-This new way of preserving and eating seafood spread around the globe, and with the advent of the promotion of seafood, this unusual style of serving seafood was quickly adopted by western cultures, always eager for something new, especially something that had grown as sophisticated and unique as sushi.
+This new way of preserving and eating seafood spread around the globe, and with the advent of the promotion of seafood, this unusual style of serving seafood was quickly adopted by western cultures, always eager for something new, especially something that had grown as sophisticated and unique as this new style of food.

 Pin It on Pinterest